bbc/tams/docs/appnotes/0004-tams-for-data.md

 This type of data likely wouldn't be appropriate to store in TAMS, as you would not be able to efficiently perform basic queries such as what times an individual appeared on screen.

 Time Addressable Metadata is an important complimentary concept to Time Addressable Media.
-But it is not within the scope of TAMS.
+But it is not within the scope of this repository or specification.

 ### Logging/metering